A Guide to Pleasing … Which One Do You Like Best? « Arthur Morris/BIRDS AS ART

 Hilary

-• avatar Derek Courtney
+• Derek Courtney

 In general, I don’t find blurs too pleasing to my eye with the exception of water flows.
 Just personal taste I suppose.
 I agree with the majority that Image 2 is the most interesting of the lot with the water spray framing the head.
 So kudos on that.
 But the water is still the most (only) pleasing to me.